POPWorldMedia/POPForums/docs/starthere.md

 ## Upgrading?

-This release has data changes.
-Run the PopForums15to16.sql script against your database, which is found in the `PopForums.Sql` project.
+The v17 release has no data changes.
+If you need to upgrade from v15, run the PopForums15to16.sql script against your database, which is found in the `PopForums.Sql` project.

 Updating your app from the legacy ASP.NET MVC world to ASP.NET Core is non-trivial, and well beyond the scope of this documentation.